Eduxz/python-dummy-api/README.md

-# python-rest-api-docker
+# Python API Docker Test

 steps to run the sample rest service on docker -

-1. Clone the Repository - git clone https://github.com/hek23/python-rest-api-docker.git
+1. Clone the Repository - git clone https://gitlab.com/hek23/python-dummy-api

 2. Move to the directory - cd python-rest-api-docker